Se-hoon-K/LeetCode/leetcode/Leetcode/Study Log.md

 Qestion 2379 was an easy level challenge, not much to think about.
 Re-use on charAt() function was good.
 Will do further study on other user's solutions

+### additional Note, used leetcode provided answer using queue and ArrayList, but the time complexity was too much